vukbatanovic/SCStemmers/README.md

 ## Text Encoding
 All stemmers expect the input text to be formatted in UTF-8.
 Their outputs are also UTF-8 encoded.

 Since Serbian is a digraphic language the input texts can be in either the Cyrillic or the Latin script.
-The stemmer for Croatian works only with texts in the Latin script.

-For the sake of consistency all stemmers produce output in the Latin script.
+All stemmers produce output in the Latin script.

 ### Dual1 Coding System
 The stemmers for Serbian internally use the so-called *dual1* coding system in which only the Latin script characters without diacritical marks are allowed.